Stealthbird97/CoriHaws-Hugo/content/posts/asking-for-help-on-social-media.md

 > ![Image of AC/DC Adapter](https://corihaws.co.uk/img/plug.jpg)

 So, this person is looking for an AC/DC adapter of some kind.
 There is already a problem here.
 Apparently, they do not know what they are looking for.
 Now, I will admit, I am being pedantic here.
 They know exactly what they are looking for.
 They have all the information in their hands.
 I think they really meant to say "I don't know HOW to look for it".
-In this day and age, you have hope people to know how to use a search engine, but in reality, you can only expect those from the tail end of Gen Y really know how to do it, but I digress.
+In this day and age, you have hope that people know how to use a search engine, but in reality, you can only expect those from the tail end of Gen Y really know how to do it, but I digress.

 This looks like a very generic adapter.
 Yes, it has the model number and voltage and current parameters, however, a quick [google search] is points me to...
 You guessed it, a load of generic AC/DC adapters.